-The expiry date of the Ce rtificate of Compliance will be: months minus one day from the date of the test (for the first test □ the o expiry date of the Licence period (for the second test).
-For a vehicle to pass a te st, it must comply with both: □ Veh icle mechanical standard and; □ Veh icle visual standard • ensure that your vehicle is clean inside and out.
-You must be will not be examined and the test fee will still be due. · pointment or cancel at short notice (less than 24 hours) the test addition to the test(s) you attend.
-Step 3a - When the v ehicle passes the 'test 1' • s the 'Test 1' test, a Certificate of Compliance (COC) will be ile at the garage you must: □ Pay the vehicle te□ Book 'Test 2' date
+The expiry date of the Certificate of Compliance will be: six months minus one day from the date of the test (for the first test); ☐ the expiry date of the Licence period (for the second test).
+For a vehicle to pass a test, it must comply with both: □ Vehicle mechanical standard and; □ Vehicle visual standard Before the test you must ensure that your vehicle is clean inside and out.
+You must be aware that dirty vehicles will not be examined and the test fee will still be due.
+If you fail to attend the appointment or cancel at short notice (less than 24 hours) the test fee will still be payable in addition to the test(s) you attend.
+Step 3a - When the vehicle passes the 'test 1' When the vehicle passes the 'Test 1' test, a Certificate of Compliance (COC) will be issued.
+At this stage while at the garage you must: □ Pay the vehicle test fee□ Book 'Test 2' date and time